 Iron is known as an ‘essential’ mineral.
-This is not a reflection of its importance for health, although that is beyond doubt, but because we cannot make iron and thus require a regular supply via our diet.
-It comes in two forms:
+Necessary for life, iron also gains this distinction because we cannot make iron in our body on our own, and thus require a regular supply via our diet.

 Haem iron, which is also known as organic iron, is found in meat and other animal proteins and is the most readily absorbed.
 Depending on the body’s needs— uptake increases when our stores are low, and falls when we have adequate supplies — between 15 % to 35 % is taken up.
-Haem iron also enhances the bioavailability of non-haem iron from plant-based sources.
-Bioavailability is defined as the proportion of a drug or other substance which enters the circulation when introduced into the body and so is able to have an active effect.
+Haem iron also enhances the bioavailability of non-haem iron, which can be found in plant-based sources.
+Bioavailability is defined as the proportion of a drug or other substance which enters the circulation when introduced into the body, and is able to have an active effect.

 Active Iron is tough on tiredness

-Non-haem iron, or inorganic iron, is found in vegetables and other plant sources and is not as well absorbed as the haem iron in meat.
-Other foods, and factors such as acidity, can also affect uptake and as a result, the amount we absorb can range from as little as 2% to 20%.
+Non-haem iron, or inorganic iron, is found in vegetables and other plant sources, and is not as well absorbed as the haem iron in meat.
+Other foods, and factors such as acidity, can also affect uptake.
+As a result, the amount we absorb can range from as little as 2% to 20%.
 Most supplements contain this poorly absorbed inorganic iron, which can be identified by the words ‘ferrous’ or ‘ferric’.

 The varying bioavailability of iron means that foods which appear to be good sources are not always as useful as they appear.
 For instance, a 100g steak has around 3.2mg of iron and the same amount of raw spinach has 2.7mg— but the haem iron in the steak is up to six times more bioavailable than the non-haem iron in the spinach.

 Someone who has recently been diagnosed Coeliac may find themselves low in iron and may be recommended by their Health Care Professional to take an iron supplement.
-Present modes of iron supplementation and fortification are not without problems.
+Present modes of iron supplementation and fortification are not without problems, though.
 Typical supplements are limited by poor absorption, resulting in widespread use of high-dose formulations.
-These are poorly tolerated, contributing to iron supplement side effects such as nausea, constipation, stomach pain and poor compliance.
+These are poorly tolerated, contributing to side effects such as nausea, constipation, stomach pain and poor compliance.

-Active Iron is tough on tiredness because its advanced formulation improves iron absorption.
-It is also kind on you because it helps protect the gut from inflammation and damage due to iron and is gentle enough to be taken on an empty stomach.
-It is also safe to take during pregnancy and breast feeding and is suitable for vegetarians and those with Coeliac Disease.
+Active Iron is a superior formulation strong enough to raise iron levels by 94%*, while also being 2X better absorbed,** and gentle enough to take on an empty stomach.
+Active Iron is also safe to take during pregnancy and breast feeding, and is suitable for vegetarians and those with Coeliac Disease.